rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> You can specify either a **geographic region** or an **affinity group** for your storage.
 By specifying an affinity group, you can co-locate your cloud apps in the same data center with your storage
 	>
 	> Geo-replication is turned on by default.
 During geo-replication, your data is replicated to a secondary location, at no cost to you, so that your storage fails over seamlessly to a secondary location in the event of a major failure that can't be handled in the primary location.
-The secondary location is assigned automatically, and can't be changed**
+The secondary location is assigned automatically, and can't be changed.

 1. Click **CREATE STORAGE ACCOUNT**.

-1. Open **Visual Studio** and go to **Tools | Library Manager Console menu | Package Manager Console**.
+1. Open **Visual Studio** and go to **Tools | Library Package Manager | Package Manager Console**.

-	> By running the following command at the **Package Manager Console** we are adding the Windows Azure Storage Client libraries to the project.
+	> By running the following command in the **Package Manager Console**, we are adding the Windows Azure Storage Client libraries to the project.

-1. In the Package Manager Console, type: **Install-Package WindowsAzure.Storage**.
+1. In the **Package Manager Console**, type: _Install-Package WindowsAzure.Storage_.

 	![Using the Package Manager Console](Images/using-the-package-manager-console.png?raw=true "Using the Package Manager Console")

-	_Using the Package Manager Console_
+	_Installing the Windows Azure Storage Client library_

-1. In the Web.config, within the appsettings section, find the comment that says “**Windows Azure Storage Account**”
+1. In the **Web.config file**, find the comment that reads “**Windows Azure Storage Account**” within the **appSettings** section.

 	>**Speaking Point**
 	>
 	> Let’s add the storage account snippet.
 This information allows us to securely access our storage services.

 1. Press **CTL+K**, **CTL+X** and select **My XML Snippets**.
-1. Insert the **StorageAccountInfo** snippet.
+1. Insert the **StorageAccountInfo** snippet and replace the storage account name and key with the corresponding values from your newly created storage account.
+You can retrieve this information by selecting the storage account in the portal and clicking **MANAGE KEYS**.

 	![Editing Web.config values](Images/editing-webconfig-values.png?raw=true "Editing Web.config values")

-	_Editing Web.config values_

-1. Replace the Key with your Storage Account value.
+	_Configuring the storage account settings_

 1. Open **Views | Reports | EditorTemplates | ExpenseReportDetail.cshtml**

 	>**Speaking Point**
 	>
-	> Let’s add the code so show the **attach receipt**  link/icon for each expense line item.
+	> Let’s add the code to show the **Attach Receipt** link/icon for each expense line item.

-1. Add a new line after line 17.
-Enter **attachlink** and press **TAB** to install the code snippet.
+1. Insert a new line after the comment that reads "**Attach Link Here**" and type the text **attachlink** in this line.
+Then, press **TAB** to install the code snippet.

 	![Editing ExtenseReportDetail.cshtml](Images/editing-extensereportdetailcshtml.png?raw=true "Editing ExtenseReportDetail.cshtml")